On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on small scales

 It is well known that this equation is not closed, and closure must be developed.
-Starting from the halo-based description of entire system, peculiar velocity can be decomposed into velocity due to the motion of halos ($\boldsymbol{\mathrm{v}}_{h} $) and velocity due to the motion in halos, i.e. intra-halo motion $\boldsymbol{\mathrm{v}}_{v} $ \citep[also see][Eq.
-(14)]{Xu:2021-Inverse-and-direct-cascade-of-},
+Starting from the halo-based description of the entire system, the peculiar velocity can be decomposed into velocity due to the motion of haloes ($\boldsymbol{\mathrm{v}}_{h} $) and velocity due to the motion in haloes, i.e., intrahalo motion $\boldsymbol{\mathrm{v}}_{v} $ \citep [also see] [Eq.
+(1)]{Xu:2023-Maximum-entropy-distributions-of-dark-matter},